How To Develop A Recruitment Strategy That Hires Fast

 • Compensation range acknowledged by hiring manager: [Min to max]

-Sharing this profile at the start of the search eliminates the guessing game and cuts the back-and-forth that drags out hiring decisions.
+Sharing this profile at the start of the search eliminates the guessing game and cuts the back-and-forth that drags out hiring decisions by days or weeks.

 Your job posting is your first pitch to every candidate who sees it.
-Most job postings fail not because the role is unappealing, but because they read like a legal document with a laundry list of requirements and zero sense of what makes the company worth joining.
-If you want to understand how to develop a recruitment strategy that attracts strong candidates instead of just any candidates, start by treating the job posting as a marketing message, not an HR formality.
+Most job postings fail not because the role is unappealing, but because they read like a legal document — a laundry list of requirements with no sense of what makes the company worth joining.
+If you want a recruitment strategy that attracts strong candidates rather than any candidates, treat the job posting as a marketing message, not an HR formality.

-Strong candidates read job postings the same way you read any pitch, they’re scanning for a reason to keep reading or a reason to move on.
-If your opening paragraph leads with "We are seeking a highly motivated self-starter," you’ve already lost them.
+Strong candidates scan job postings the same way they read any pitch — looking for a reason to keep reading or a reason to move on.
+If your opening paragraph leads with “We are seeking a highly motivated self-starter,” you’ve already lost them.
 Lead with what the person will do and why it matters, not with what your company needs from them.

 Keep the tone honest and direct.
-If the role is fast-paced and requires someone comfortable with ambiguity, say that.
-Candidates who self-select out because the role isn’t the right fit save you hours of screening time you’d otherwise spend on interviews that lead nowhere.
+For instance, if the role is fast-paced and requires someone comfortable with ambiguity, say that explicitly.
+Candidates who self-select out save you hours of screening time you’d otherwise spend on interviews that lead nowhere.

-Every job posting you write should follow a consistent structure.
+Every job posting in your recruitment strategy should follow a consistent structure.
 This keeps your message clear and makes the role easy to evaluate quickly.
 Here’s a template that works:

 Section What to Write

-Opening hook One to two sentences on what this person will build, own, or solve
+Opening hook 1–2 sentences on what this person will build, own, or solve

-Role summary What the job actually is in plain language, two to three sentences
+Role summary What the job actually is in plain language — 2–3 sentences

-What you’ll do Three to five specific responsibilities, written as outcomes
+What you’ll do 3–5 specific responsibilities, written as outcomes

 What you need Your five must-haves only (from Step 2)